salmahmed6/walk-with-me-mvp/README.md

 # Walk With Me Backend

-Powering fitness and connection with Walk With Me.
+Powering fitness and connection with Walk With Me!

 The Walk With Me backend is a Nest.js-based API that supports a mobile app designed to motivate users to walk, either alone or with friends, while enjoying podcasts or Quran recitations.
 It handles authentication, walk tracking, real-time chat, location updates, rewards, and content integration.